-A group of friends hope to open the town’s newest watering hole by the end of this year
+A group of friends opened the town’s newest watering hole in August

 Words and photography by Hannah Lee